colbisaurusrex/jest_enzyme_course/README.md

 Connected components is closer to the app and can work with the store.
 Non-connected components are further from the app and can pass mock action creators as props.

 Examples of both in this course.

+## Why moxios

+Do not want to test server when testing app.
+That's because we want to isolate the tests.
+When an app fails we know the app is failing, not the server or the connection to the server.

+### How does moxios work?

+Test intalls moxios
+    * axios will now send requests to moxios instead of http
+    * Test specifies moxios response
+    * Test calls action creators
+    * Action creator calls axios
+        * axios uses moxios instead of http for request
+    * Action creator receives moxios response from axios